PrismLauncher/prismlauncher.org/src/news/cf-compromised-alert.md

 </div>

 <div class="infobox top">
-Getchoo has released a linux and windows command line script to quickly check if these files exist:
+@Getchoo has released a linux and windows command line script to quickly check if these files exist:

 Windows:
 ```powershell